Workers’ Compensation Law? Answers to All Your Hard-Hitting Questions About New Jersey Workers’ Comp Settlements

-Sure, in many cases surgery can provide to be incredibly effective.
+Sure, in many cases, surgery can provide to be incredibly effective.
 There have been scenarios where all-star athletes have undergone surgery and medical care to treat potentially career-ending injuries, and have bounced back to their old sports abilities.

 In the state of New Jersey, practitioners specializing in workers’ compensation claims know full well that an employee has the option to file a reopener petition if some sort of surgery is required for their condition later on down the road.

-Their mentality is that if the claimant’s injury does not require surgery at this moment, the condition might not be as significant as it would be if surgery were absolutely needed and in the best interest of the claimant.
+Their mentality is that if the claimant’s workplace injury does not require surgery at this moment, the condition might not be as significant as it would be if surgery were absolutely needed and in the best interest of the claimant.

 Statute N.J.S.A.
 34:15-27 grants the employee up to two years following the last payment of compensation to reopen their case and seek additional medical treatment, which is oftentimes surgery.

-It is very rare that a claimant testifies in court that their level of ability to function is the safe before they suffered the work injury.
+It is very rare that a claimant testifies in court that their level of ability to function is the same before they suffered the work injury.
 Because if the claimant did, they would not be awarded permanency disability benefits.